shripad-agashe/shripad-agashe.github.io/_drafts/2015-06-08-Art-Of-Disorderly-Programming.md

 ![Alt text](/images/account-class-diagram.jpg)

-For creating a account, a customer can be an existing customer or a new customer.
-The particular scenario we were trying to solve is creating an account for a new customer.
+For creating an account, a customer can be an existing customer or a new customer.
+The scenario we were trying to solve is creating an account for a new customer.

-The system we are working on is loosely coupled.
-Customer domain is managed separately from account domain.
-Thinking from temporal perspective, typical business process rule is: ensure customer exists and then create an account for that customer.
+#Simple Solution
+In a non distributed system supporting 2 phase commit functionality, the solution is simple.
+In a single session, first create a customer then the account with customer created earlier.
+This is depicted in sequence diagram below:

 ![Alt text](/images/create-account-seq.jpg)

-#Naive Solution
-In 2PC world it is relatively simple to

-#Why it is important
+Reasoning about this solution is simpler.
+If account creation fails, customer is not created as well.
+At any point of time account can not be created without a customer and creation of account and customer is visible only to current execution context.
+The semantics and implementation of this approach is well understood as this is the primary design choice for most developers.

+#Chimera of roll back
+One of the interesting things in the solution using two phase commit is visibility of changes.
+Even though the customer and account has been created it will not be visible outside execution context unless it is committed.
+This behavior gives a semblance of rollback as well.
+However consider a scenario when a customer is stored in a database with backing B-Tree and adding a new customer causes the B-Tree to balance.
+At that point event if the transaction is rolled back, the B-Tree can not be reverted back to its original state.
+Instead DB engine will compensate for th

+#Enter distributed systems

+Enter distributed systems and this reasoning is no longer simple.
+In our case customer and account entities were managed by separate applications.
+The mode of communication between applications was events in queue.
+This architectural choice ruled out using distributed transactions or any such form of two phase commit.
+So we were forced to move away from temporal reasoning i.e. order of actions in system to a solution where the final state is insensitive to order of actions.

 #Explain CALM
 #Show how Account creation is monotonic activity